 Q: Do you just fix spelling and grammar?

 A: My services do include proofreading (fixing errors in spelling and grammar), but that’s only one part of editing.
 As I edit, I also consider audience expectations, tone, word choice, clarity, logic, and argument structure.
 I use marginal comments to offer feedback as an educated non-specialist.
 These comments highlight words or ideas that may confuse your readers, or pose questions that your readers may want you to answer.

 Q: How much does editing cost?

 A: Please see my rates page for details on my services and how much each one costs.
 Depending on what you need, professional editing can represent a significant investment– typically $30-40 for every 1000 words in the document.
-That investment, however, gets you the benefit of my significant expertise: I have a Ph.D. in English, I’ve been studying writing and rhetoric for more than 20 years, I taught university-level English and literature courses for nine years, and I’ve been editing for just over a decade.
+That investment, however, gets you the benefit of my significant expertise: I have a Ph.D. in English, I’ve been studying writing and rhetoric for more than 20 years, I have taught university-level English and literature to thousands of students, and I’ve been editing professionally for well over a decade.
 You also get peace of mind, knowing that your published work is free of writing errors, and that it expresses your ideas and arguments in a professional and rhetorically effective manner.

 Q: I’m a native English speaker– do I really need editing?

 A: In my experience, all writers (including me!) need good readers, and all writers can benefit from careful proofreading and educated feedback.
 Just using spell check can make you miss some pretty embarrassing typos, and it’s also easy to overlook missing words, inconsistent capitalization or punctuation, and redundant phrasing.

 Q: Will you write my dissertation for me?